tbpalsulich/huby/readme.md

     cd $website_directory
     huby init

+Then setup config.huby and all of your body files as described below.

 Why?
 ----
 I got tired of copying and pasting changes to every page of a (mostly) static website.
 Particularly for fonts (declared in the header) and changes to the navbar.
-Also, I wanted to make something myself.
-Pull **requests are welcome!**
+Also, I wanted to make something myself. **Pull requests are welcome!**

 Getting Started
 ------